Planned Obsolescence (book): The social roots of technical problems

-Rethinking and Repurposing for Sustainable Scholarly Publishing
+Rethinking and repurposing for sustainable scholarly publishing

 At the heart of scholarly text production, preservation, and dissemination lies the university.
 In a time of unfavorable economic conditions, Fitzpatrick suggests that the university may continue to fulfill its role in these endeavors only by rethinking its mission and repurposing its operational units.
-While the university press may have originally functioned to disseminate the work of an institution’s faculty to the larger community, in recent years, the university press has become a market-driven entity that is separate from the academic core of the university.
+While the university press may have originally functioned to disseminate the work of an institution's faculty to the larger community, in recent years, the university press has become a market-driven entity that is separate from the academic core of the university.
 Though university presses typically do not turn a profit and must depend on university subsidies to operate, they are often expected to be financially self-sustaining and, driven by this expectation, function to fulfill a mission much different from that of the university.
 Fitzpatrick attributes the recent trend of shuttering university presses to shrinking university budgets and the unsustainable business models in which many presses are forced to operate.

-For Fitzpatrick, the key to establishing financially viable models for university presses and modes of scholarly publishing more generally is the reconceptualization of the university’s mission.
+For Fitzpatrick, the key to establishing financially viable models for university presses and modes of scholarly publishing more generally is the reconceptualization of the university's mission.
 Universities must recognize that their mission is, in addition to the production of knowledge, the communication of knowledge.
 Fitzpatrick conceptualizes scholarship as an ongoing conversation between scholars that can only continue if participants have the means to contribute to it.
 Publishing and disseminating information via the university press is one possible mode of communication.
-This reconceptualization of the university’s mission is part and parcel to the restructuring of its press’s functioning.
+This reconceptualization of the university's mission is part and parcel to the restructuring of its press's functioning.
 If the university is reimagined as a center of communication, rather than principally as a credential-bestowing organization, its central mission becomes the production and dissemination of scholarly work.
 In this rethinking, the press has a future as the knowledge-disseminating organ of the university.
 For this to happen, the press must be integrated within the university and be provided sufficient funding so that its mission is not financially based but, rather, aligns with that of the university.

 Following this restructuring, Fitzpatrick suggests that the mission of the university may be further strengthened by creating new partnerships and modes of operation between the university library, the IT department, and the university press.
 As argued throughout the book, scholarly publishing in its current as well as future forms stands to benefit from various forms of cooperation and each of these units may contribute something unique to enhance the production of scholarly work.
 These new interactions may lead to roles for the library, the press, and IT as service units that provide guidance during and add value to the scholarly production process.

 Lastly, Fitzpatrick suggests that these shifting locations and roles of the university press may remove the financial concerns previously restricting their abilities to experiment with new modes of publishing, perhaps allowing presses to explore alternative, more sustainable and open publishing models, including open access publishing.